Engineering Note

 Step 2: Stabilize Function References

-Functions are recreated on every render, which can trigger unnecessary updates.
+Functions are recreated on every render.
+When passed as props, they can break memoization and trigger unnecessary updates in child components.

 const handleClick = useCallback(() => {